-With the success and continued growth of the hyper-casual genre, we can take a step back to take a look at everything that led to the way hyper-casual games look in 2019.
-Understanding of the hyper-casual space is important for mobile developers, publishers, and marketers.
+With the success and continued growth of the hyper-casual genre, we can take a step back to take a look at everything that led to the way hyper-casual games look in 2022.
+Understanding the hyper-casual space is important for mobile developers, publishers, and marketers.

 A hyper-casual game refers to a lightweight game with minimal design.
-Hyper-casual games are relatively easy to produce, but they guarantee to offer a high level of entertainment and replayability.
+They are relatively easy to produce, but they guarantee to offer a high level of entertainment and replayability.
 Hyper-casual games are produced in a way to be approachable and enjoyable by the widest number of players.

 The hyper-casual game will most often generate revenue from in-app ads, rather than in-app purchases.